irfantoor/command/README.md

 Simplest way to make your console commands.

+Note: Since the inclusion of irfantoor\terminal, your commands can be run through a browser as well.

 Examples:

 A simple command to say "Hello World!"" on command line.
 The default options of verbosity, version and help are defained by default.
 So you can do like: